 Download the free Office apps for iOS, Android and Windows

-In a shift towards embracing the cloud, Microsoft's current strategy for Office means that you can download its mobile apps for Word, Excel, and PowerPoint for free on a wide range of devices including Android and iOS as a part of its Office Online option.
-You can download these apps for iOS, Android and Windows 10 using the links below.
+In a shift toward embracing the cloud, Microsoft's current strategy for Office means that you can download its standalone mobile apps for Word, Excel, and PowerPoint for free on a wide range of devices including Android and iOS using the links below.

 While these are free for any device, they don't simply allow you full access to all the functions, with the full functionality held back for Office 365 subscribers.
 See our full Microsoft Office buying guide.